Royal Lao Navy: Service dress and field uniforms

 Upon the formation of the MRL at the early 1950s, Laotian naval senior officers and petty officers adopted a unique Beige-Khaki service uniform of French pattern, which consisted of a double-breasted reefer jacket (Vareuse) with open collar and lapels, and featuring two internal skirt pockets with external flaps.
 The jacket had a double row of six gilt metal anchor motif buttons, and was worn with a white shirt and black tie, completed with matching Beige-Khaki trousers.
 Enlisted personnel also received a French-style Beige-Khaki service uniform or Sailor suit, consisting of a Navy jumper (or pullover shirt) and trousers flared as "bell bottoms".
 A French-style Navy blue striped long sleeve T-shirt was worn under the jumper.

-For formal occasions, Laotian Navy officers retained the earlier ANL white summer cotton full dress, which consisted of a French-style eight-buttoned tunic with a standing collar and two built-in side pockets closed by straight flaps, worn with matching white slacks.
-The tunic's front fly was secured by gilt metal buttons initially bearing the ANL Airavata crest (Erawan), replaced after 1959-60 by a FAR wreathed "Vishnu" trident motif.
+For formal occasions, Laotian Navy officers received the earlier ANL white summer cotton full dress, which consisted of a French-style eight-buttoned tunic with a standing collar and two built-in side pockets closed by straight flaps, worn with matching white slacks.
+The tunic's front fly was secured by gilt metal buttons bearing the ANL Airavata crest (Erawan).
+After 1959–60, this uniform was replaced by the standard Royal Lao Armed Forces (FAR) "dress whites", comprising an eight-buttoned tunic with a standing collar, provided with two breast pockets and two side pockets, all unpleated and closed by clip-cornered straight flaps, also worn with matching white slacks.
+The tunic's front fly was secured by gilt metal buttons now bearing the FAR wreathed "Shiva" trident motif.

 Most Laotian Navy personnel received the standard French Navy's tropical working and service dress, consisting of a light khaki cotton shirt and pants.
 The French Navy's M1948 shirt (Chemise kaki clair Mle 1948) featured a six-buttoned front and two pleated breast pockets closed by pointed flaps, was provided with shoulder straps (Epaulettes) and had long sleeves with buttoned cuffs.
 It was worn with matching khaki M1945/52 slacks (Pantalon kaki clair Mle 1945/52), which featured two pleats at the front hips, side slashed pockets and an internal pocket at the back, on the right side.